 Road Trip Activities for Toddlers and Preschoolers

-The last 3 car games for kids are specifically for youngest travelers.
+The last 3 road trip games for kids are specifically for youngest travelers.

 This is seriously as easy as handing your toddler a stack of Post-It notes.
 Then let them go wild sticking notes any where they want.
 Another method I’ve used is to stick a ton of notes to an empty oatmeal container and let the child pull them all off.
 The empty oatmeal container serves double purpose as a storage spot for extra Post-Its and coloring supplies.